 When hosting a dinner party, you probably serve more wines than you would during a normal dinner.
 Instead of just one wine throughout the meal, you may want to serve a different wine with every course.
 Many people serve two wines at the table: a white wine with the first course and a red wine with the entrée.

 Because you want every wine to taste even better than the one before it — besides blending perfectly with the food you’re serving — you should give some thought to the sequence in which the wines will be served.
-The classic guidelines are the following:
+The classic dinner party wine guidelines are as follows:

 White wine before red wine

 Each of these principles operates independently.
 A very light red wine served before a rich, full-bodied white can work just fine.
 If the food you’re serving calls for white wine, there’s really no reason that both wines can’t be white: a simpler, lighter white first and a richer, fuller-bodied white second.
 Likewise, both wines can be red, or you can serve a dry rosé followed by a red.

 Even if you don’t plan to serve hors d’oeuvres, you probably want to offer your guests a drink when they arrive to set a relaxing tone for the evening.

 Try serving Champagne as the apéritif because opening the bottle of Champagne is a ceremony that brings together everyone in the group.
 Champagne honors your guests.
 And a glass of Champagne is compelling enough that to spend a thoughtful moment tasting it doesn’t seem rude; even people who think it’s absurd to talk about wine understand that Champagne is too special to be ignored.
 Also, Champagne is complex enough that it stands alone just fine, without food.

 How much wine is enough for a dinner party?

 The necessary quantity of each wine depends on all sorts of issues, including: